Church of Sancta Maria, Toodyay

-The Church of Sancta Maria was the first Catholic church built in the original townsite of Toodyay in Western Australia.
+The Church of Sancta Maria was the first Roman Catholic church built in the original townsite of Toodyay in Western Australia.
 It was consecrated in 1859, and served as church, priest's residence, and schoolhouse for the Toodyay Valley Catholic School.
 It later housed the Toodyay Valley government school.

 Background

-The census of 1853 revealed a marked increase in the number of people living in Toodyay who were Catholic.
+The 1856 Census revealed a marked increase in the number of people living in Toodyay who were Catholic.
 Most of the recently arrived Enrolled Pensioner Guards and Irish immigrants were Catholics, as were other ticket-of-leave holders.
 In 1854, there were 263 Catholics in Toodyay, which amounted to almost thirty percent of its total population.

 They had neither church nor chaplain, and Bishop Rosendo Salvado made it his business to move among the local people to serve their needs.
 He began organizing a parish in Toodyay and selected a site for its church.
 In November 1855, Canon Raphael Martelli was appointed the parish priest of both York and Toodyay.
 He would celebrate mass in Toodyay, Northam, York and Bindoon.
 He travelled everywhere on horse-back.
 The journeys were especially arduous in the cold, wet days of winter.
 Regular trips to New Norcia were very dear to his heart.

 For a while, Martelli lived in an unfinished Pensioner Guard cottage next to the new Toodyay Convict Hiring Depot located upstream from the townsite.
 When, in May 1856, he was asked to vacate, he moved to an old straw hut belonging to young Pensioner Guard, David Gailey.

 Martelli's stay in the straw hut was relatively short.
 He was given permission to occupy the old superintendent's office at the new site of the Toodyay Convict Hiring Depot.
 By August he had moved in.
 The wooden office was in a very poor state, without windows, no lock and its walls riddled with holes.
 Gusts of icy wind regularly blasted through.
 But for a blazing fire night and day, Martelli would not have survived the winter, when nightly temperatures hovered around 0 C. The raging waters of the Avon River often isolated Martelli from his parishioners at the Toodyay townsite.

 On 8 June 1857, lots R51, R52 and R53 were registered on behalf of trustees for the Roman Catholic Church for the building of a Catholic school house, a priest's dwelling and a church.
 The church would stand on the corner of Charles St and River Terrace.
 On 8 June 1857, lot R67 was also registered on behalf of trustees for the Roman Catholic Church for use as a Catholic cemetery.
 The Cemetery was gazetted on 18 August 1857.
 All lots were situated in Charles St, which is now known as Picnic Hill Road.